 Michael Clarke and Frederic Dufeu from Huddersfield visit the system to document it as part of their TACEM Project which includes a detailed analysis and re-creation of Riverrun.
+This work was published as Inside Computer Music, Oxford University Press, 2020.
 Several videos, as included here, were made of the system in operation.
 Shortly thereafter, various hardware problems emerged that could not be fixed and the system essentially was no longer usable.
 After 31 years of productivity (and a previous 10 years of its predecessor, the POD system), R.I.P.
 PODX!

 List of works realized with the POD and PODX systems

 Octophonic work catalogue

 Note: More detailed analyses of pieces realized with the system are included in the composer's HTML Documentation as part of the WSP Database (contact Barry at email@example.com for a guest password)